macaite/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Submission list

 run_analysis.R
-Codebood.md			the codebook for the tidy data output from the run_analysis.R script Readme.md
+Codebook.md
+Readme.md

 ### run analysis discription

 The run_anaylsis.R script must be run in the same directory that the downloaded data is unzipped in

-The files listed below are read into R data table and to be merged into one tide data set.
+The files listed below are read into a R data table and merged into one tide data set.

+####UCI HAR Dataset/features.txt
-UCI HAR Dataset/features.txt	-	to be as headings for the combined X files
+to be as headings for the combined X files

 The data is divided into two datasets, Test and Train.
-The Test and Train file are combined into one data table The X files list all the data as per the features files The Y files list all the acivitity id's
+All the Test and Train files are combined into one data table The X files list all the measred data as per the features file The Y files list all the acivitity id's
 The subject files list all the subject ID's

-UCI HAR Dataset/train/subject_train.txt
+####UCI HAR Dataset/train/subject_train.txt
-UCI HAR Dataset/train/X_train.txt
+####UCI HAR Dataset/train/X_train.txt
-UCI HAR Dataset/train/y_train.txt
+####UCI HAR Dataset/train/y_train.txt
-UCI HAR Dataset/test/subject_test.txt
+####UCI HAR Dataset/test/subject_test.txt
-UCI HAR Dataset/test/X_test.txt
+####UCI HAR Dataset/test/X_test.txt
-UCI HAR Dataset/test/y_test.txt
+####UCI HAR Dataset/test/y_test.txt

+####UCI HAR Dataset/activity_labels.txt
-UCI HAR Dataset/activity_labels.txt	- provides desciptive labels for the activities in the Y files.
+provides desciptive labels for the activities in the Y files.

-Comments in the run_analysis.R script describe the steps 1-5 from above
+Comments in the run_analysis.R script describe the steps 1-5 from project brief above

-The tidy dataset is written using the write.table command to the base directory as tidyData.txt.
+The tidy dataset is written out using the write.table command to the base directory as tidyData.txt.
 tidyData.txt can be read into R using the read.table command with headers set to TRUE